-Don't place your ships touching each other: An opponent who scores a hit on your grid will likely circle that point looking for the rest of the ship.
-If he finds two ships at once, you've just lost an extra ship.
+- Do not place your ships touching each other: An opponent who scores a hit on your grid will likely circle that point looking for the rest of the ship.
+If your opponent finds two ships at once, then you have just lost an extra ship.

-Place a ship on the edge of the board: Many opponents will fire most of their shots towards the middle of the board, so having at least one ship on an edge may give you an advantage.
-Don't place all your ships on the edge, or your opponent may guess the pattern of what you are doing.
+- Place a ship on the edge of the board: Many opponents will fire most of their shots towards the middle of the board, so having at least one ship on an edge may give you an advantage.
+Do not place all your ships on the edge, or your opponent may guess the pattern of what you are doing.

-Be asymmetrical: In other words, don't mirror your ship placements.
-If you have a ship one square away from both edges in the lower left, don't do the same thing in the upper right.
+- Be asymmetrical: In other words, do not mirror your ship placements.
+If you have a ship one square away from both edges in the lower left, do not do the same thing in the upper right.
 The human mind seeks patterns, so your opponent will be more likely to find both ships after finding the first one.

-Be unpredictable: If you have followed the above rules for a few games in a row against the same opponent, break them.
-This will confuse your opponent, and ensure you are not too easy to outguess.
+- Be unpredictable: If you have followed the above rules for a few games in a row against the same opponent, then break them.
+This will confuse your opponent and ensure you are not too easy to outguess.

 Taking Your Shots

 The goal of your shot-firing is to locate and sink your opponent's ships as quickly as possible.
 Unless you are a mind-reader whose random guesses are likely to hit, you should go about firing your shots in a logical and ordered fashion.

 - Guess in diagonal lines: In other words, if your first shot is fired at C-1, consider firing your next shot at F-4, and your next shot at I-7.
 By firing shots along a diagonal line, you guarantee that each of your shots is located in a new row, and a new column, thus maximizing the number of rows and columns into which you are firing.